 Menopause is a natural phase in a woman’s life, typically occurring between the ages of 45 and 55.
 Alongside hot flashes, mood changes, and sleep disturbances, many women notice changes in their hair, including thinning or hair loss.
-But the question arises: Does menopause itself cause hair loss, and what factors contribute to it?
+This often leads to an important concern: does Menopause Cause Hair Loss, and what factors contribute to these changes?

-This article explores the relationship between menopause and hair changes, common causes, and ways to maintain healthy hair during this stage.
+This article explores the relationship between menopause and hair changes, common causes behind hair thinning, and effective ways to maintain healthy hair during this stage of life.

 Menopause is marked by the end of menstrual cycles, confirmed after 12 consecutive months without a period.
 During this phase, the ovaries produce less estrogen and progesterone.
 These hormonal changes affect not only reproductive health but also skin, hair, and metabolism.